django-import-export/django-import-export/docs/import_workflow.rst

 ====================

 This document describes the import data workflow in detail, with hooks that enable customization of the import process.
-Customization of the import process is possible.

 Methods highlighted in yellow in the sequence diagram indicate public methods which can be overridden.